julieerle/tfc-github-actions/README.md

 ## Workflow - update the main branch

 1. Go to the Create a new Workspace page and select "API-driven workflow".
+2. Navigate to the "Actions" tab and enable this pre-configured workflow by clicking "I understand my workflows, go ahead and enable them."
-2. modify Terraform configuration on feature branch.
+3. modify Terraform configuration on feature branch.
-3. Create and merge a pull request.
+4. Create and merge a pull request.